danielbodart/portical/README.md

 ## How it Works

-1. **Forwarding Setup**: For each Docker container with the specified label `portical.upnp.forward` and a rule `${external_port}:${internal_port}/${optional-protocol}`, the application sets up port forwarding using UPnP. eg:
-    - `9999:8000/tcp` will forward port `9999` on internet gateway to the docker network's port `8000` using only the TCP protocol.
-    - `25565:25565` will forward port `25565` on internet gateway to the docker network's port `25565` using both TCP and UDP protocol.
-    - `19132:19132/udp` will forward port `19132` on internet gateway to the docker network's port `19132` using only the UDP protocol.
-2. **Network Handling**: Supports different network drivers and configures port forwarding accordingly.
-Works with:
-    - `bridge` network driver
-    - `host` network driver
-    - `macvlan` network driver
-    - `ipvlan` network driver
+The Portical container does the following steps:
+1. Uses Docker's API (via  `/var/run/docker.sock`) to find containers with the specified label `portical.upnp.forward`.
+2. Determine the network driver / type used (supports `bridge`, `host`, `macvlan` and `ipvlan`).
+3. Connects to the internet gateway from that network (so the gateway allows it)
+4. Sends UPnp port forwarding rules specified.
+5. Repeat after the specified interval (default `15` seconds).

-It's worth undertsanding that depending on the network driver, how port forwarding works is different.
+It's worth understanding that depending on the network driver, how port forwarding works is different:
-For example, if you are using the `bridge` network driver (the default), traffic will be making a double hop, once from the internet gateway to the docker host (controlled by the `portical.upnp.forward` label rule), then from the docker host to the target container (controlled by the normal docker ports `-p` flag or `ports` yaml option).
+* For `bridge` network driver (the default), traffic will be making a double hop, once from the internet gateway to the docker interface (controlled by the `portical.upnp.forward` label rule), then from the docker interface to the target container (controlled by the normal docker ports `-p` flag or `ports` yaml option).
-However, if you are using `host`, `macvlan` or `ipvlan` network driver, traffic will only make a single hope from the internet gateway to the target container (and you will not be required specify the `-p` flag or `ports` yaml option).
+* For `host`, `macvlan` or `ipvlan` network driver, traffic will only make a single hope from the internet gateway to the target container (and you will not be required specify the `-p` flag or `ports` yaml option).

 ## TODO